We strive to make a difficult time easier for your family

 Probate is a time-sensitive process.
 Depending on the complexity of the estate and any issues that may arise, probate may be completed in a matter of months or it can take years.
 Seeking the counsel of an experienced probate lawyer who will ensure all necessary probate paperwork is timely and properly filed, property is transferred, and fees and taxes are paid in a timely manner, is essential to expedite the process.
 A probate attorney can also help you avoid becoming mired in time-consuming legal issues when family disputes and other challenges arise.

-Are All Assets Required to Go Through Probate?
+Must All Assets Required to Go Through Probate?

 Typically, only assets that are solely owned by the deceased person go through probate.
 Many common assets are exempt from probate, including: